pactflow/katacoda-workshops/pactflow-can-i-deploy-js-v3/step8.md

    3. `npm run can-i-deploy:provider`{{execute}} - This should _not_ fail - no consumers need this field!
 1. Try adding a new expectation on the provider by updating the expected product in `consumer.pact.spec.js`:
    1. Update `consumer.pact.spec.js` by adding a new field in the `expectedProduct` eg. `visibility: true`
-   2. bump the version number in the `package.json` file under the `publish` entry to `1.0.1-someprovidersha`
+   2. bump the version number in the `package.json` file under the `publish` entry to `1.0.1-someconsumersha`
       1. We want a new version number every time we change our Pact contract, otherwise we will get non-determinstic results
-   3. bump the version number in the `package.json` file under the `can-i-deploy:consumer` entry to `1.0.1-someprovidersha`
+   3. bump the version number in the `package.json` file under the `can-i-deploy:consumer` entry to `1.0.1-someconsumersha`
+      1. We want to check can-i-deploy for the application version just published
    4. `npm run test:consumer`{{execute}}
    5. `npm run publish`{{execute}}
    6. `npm run can-i-deploy:consumer`{{execute}} - You shouldn't be able to deploy as no verifications are published!